 There are moments in your child’s life where all of a sudden you flashback to when they were in diapers.
 And as they move from riding a bike to getting their first military ID card there are some conversations you dread.
 Once you tackle the “If I have genes from you and from Dad how did Dad’s genes get in you?” question about inherited traits, you may think it’s all smooth sailing.
 And then they come at you with, “but all my friends have a phone!”
-Parenting a tween is hard enough without a cell phone, here are a few reasons to say no to phones for kids.
+Parenting a tween is hard enough without a cell phone, here are a few reasons to say no to smartphones for kids.

-No Phones For Kids
+No Smartphones For Kids

 No matter how many times my mother said, “If everyone jumped off a bridge would you follow them?” to me as a child, I just can’t seem to get my kid to realize that I don’t care what other kids are doing.
 I don’t care that they get to stay up until 10 pm on a Tuesday night or play football.
 I don’t care if they ride their bikes without helmets and I don’t care if they have cell phones.
 Nope, “no phones for kids,” is my household rule.